 Use Azure Active Directory (Azure AD), a cloud-based multitenant directory and identity service, to provide cloud-based identity authentication.

-Monitor the security configuration and telemetry of on-premises and Azure operating system workloads using Azure Security Center and Azure Sentinel.
+Monitor the security configuration and telemetry of on-premises and Azure operating system workloads using Microsoft Defender for Cloud and Microsoft Sentinel.

 Customers are doing great things with Azure hybrid and multicloud solutions